-||Procedure in place to manage identified risk
+Procedure to manage identified risk

-||Parentline do not deal with children
+Parentline does not deal directly with children

 with them when they meet us.

-A caller reports risk or harm to a facilitator on the helpline
+A caller reports potential risk or harm to a child anonymously during a call to helpline.

-A caller reports risk or harm to a facilitator on the helpline and gives identifying information
+A caller reports risk or harm to a child during a call and gives identifying information

 However, in case there is a breach of this rule the following applies:

-All allegations of abuse or misconduct against workers/volunteers must be reported to the CEO (Relevant Person under the Children First Act 2015).
+All allegations of abuse or misconduct against employees/volunteers must be reported to the CEO (Relevant Person under the Children First Act 2015).
 This will, in turn, be reported to the Board of Directors of Parentline.

-Parentline does not work with children.
 All volunteers and staff are trained and made aware of our policies as part of their induction process.
 References are always checked.